-Your Cosmetic Surgeon will advise how much time you will require off work (this will be approximately between two to four weeks depending on your occupation), how long you will need to wear your post surgery bra for and when you will be able commence normal activities.
+Your Cosmetic Surgeon will advise how much time you will require off work (this will be approximately between two to four weeks depending on your occupation), how long you will need to wear your post-surgery bra for and when you will be able to resume normal activities.

-You will need someone to look after you to relieve you of your general chores, such as shopping, household duties and childcare.
+You will need someone to support your aftercare with tasks such as shopping, household duties and childcare initially.
 Please be aware that you will feel tired for the first few weeks following your Breast Reduction surgery.

-It is important to keep the incisions and breasts dry during the early days and leave all the dressings intact until you return to the clinic at approximately seven days.
-Please do not wear an underwired bra until you have discussed this with your Surgeon.
+It is important to keep the incisions and breasts dry during the early days post-op and leave all the dressings intact until you return to the clinic at approximately seven days after surgery.
+It’s advised not to wear an underwired bra until you have discussed this with your Surgeon.

-It is very important that you attend the follow up post surgery appointment which has been made for you, to care for your wound and see your Cosmetic Surgeon post-operatively to make sure that you are healing well.
+It is very important that you attend all follow up post-surgery appointment which will be made for you.
+During this appointment we will care for your wound and you will see your Cosmetic Nurse post-operatively to make sure that you are healing well.

-Your new breasts will require a good amount of support in the months following surgery, therefore you will be required to wear a post-surgery bra or sports bra for up to three months during the day and at night.
+Following your boob reduction surgery, your new breasts will require a good amount of support in the months following the procedure.
+You will be required to wear a post-surgery bra or sports bra for up to three months during the day and at night.
 You will be able to shower or bath as normal a few days after the surgery, simply by removing your bra just before and putting it on again immediately afterwards.
-It is advised that you take at least one week off work in order to give your breasts proper time to recover.
+It is advised that you take at least one week off work to give your breasts proper time to recover.
 Your surgeon will advise you on how soon you can resume normal daily activities and exercise.

 Please contact one of our Client Service Advisors or call 0800 288 4110 or discuss your financial options with one of our nurses during your consultation at your local clinic.